Tax Form 1098T Available Online

-Update your Tax Information
+Update Your Tax Information

-The information on Form 1098T will help you determine if you or parents of your dependent student may be eligible to take the American Opportunity Credit/Hope Credit or Lifetime Learning Credit to reduce federal income tax.
+The information on Form 1098T will help you determine if you or parents of a dependent student may be eligible to take the American Opportunity Credit/Hope Credit or Lifetime Learning Credit to reduce federal income tax.

 The college will need the student's correct Social Security Number (SSN), and current tax address.
 To update your tax information, please complete Form W-9.

 Form W-9 (.PDF) is available online or in the Bursar’s Office located in GEB 115.This information is confidential and will only be used for tax reporting purposes.

 Please do not email your completed W-9 form.

 Please return Form W-9 in-person to the Bursar’s Office or by mail to the following address: